 Keep your office or craft room nice and tidy with this chic organizer made of fabric and a repurposed frame.
 Using fun fabric and a bold colors, this easy little project will not only keep you organized but brighten up your office space too!
-Use iron on binding so no sewing is necessary and whip this one up in a spare half hour!
+Use iron-on the binding so no sewing is necessary and whip this one up in a spare half hour!

 - spray paint (optional)